yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

    </div>

-`An in-depth explanation of the different parameters of Pick-it Teach is explained in this article. <https://support.pickit3d.com/article/48-explaining-the-teach-detection-parameters>`__
+`An in-depth explanation of the different parameters of Pickit Teach is explained in this article. <https://support.pickit3d.com/article/48-explaining-the-teach-detection-parameters>`__